 net start iphlpsvc

 Here, we are stopping the WMI Provider Host associated services and then restarting it.

-After you have completed the whole process you need to restart the computer to have an effect.
+After you have completed the whole process, you need to restart the computer to affect it.

 If yes, then you need to look for Components and Drivers that are causing the problem.

 Fix 2: Identify Components and Drivers Using Event Viewer